Gender Therapy: How to Find a Gender Therapist

 Everyone has unique needs, and your gender therapist should tailor your treatment as needed.
 Because many people who experience gender identity issues also experience mental health concerns such as anxiety, suicidal ideation, and substance abuse, your therapist may recommend a mental health evaluation to establish the best treatment plan for you.

 Depending on your specific concerns, gender therapy may incorporate elements of psychotherapy, education, consultations with other clinicians, and case management.
-Your gender therapists can also help you understand your entire range of gender affirmation options, including medication, puberty blockers, and cross-sex hormones, so you can make informed decisions if you decide to seek medical treatment.
+Your gender therapists can also help you understand your entire range of gender affirmation options, including medication, puberty blockers, cross-sex hormones, and gender affirming surgeries, so you can make informed decisions if you decide to seek medical treatment.

 Therapists who adopt a gender-affirming approach should recognize that gender questions are a natural part of being human.
 Identifying with a non-cisgender identity, having a non-conforming gender expression, or questioning your gender role is not a mental illness and does not, unto itself, necessitate diagnosis, behavioral health evaluation, or psychotherapy.